luna/luna-book/visual_representation.md

 A Node Searcher should appear on the screen <span class="uiref">2</span>.
 It allows you to filter available functions and libraries by their names.

 ###### Searching for methods
-The Explorer would prefer methods if a node was selected before it was opened or the cursor is placed immediately after the access operator `.`.
+The Explorer would score methods better if a node was selected before it was opened or the expression being currently edited is preceded by the access operator `.`.
+Only methods of the result <...> would match here.

 ![](/assets/placeholder.jpg)

+## Connecting nodes

 #### Creating nodes